2013 conclave: Pre-conclave events

+General congregations

-The first of several "general congregations" was held on the morning of 4 March to organize the event.
+The first of several "general congregations" was held on the morning of 4 March to organise the event.
 The Sistine Chapel was closed to the public on 5 March in preparation for the conclave even before its date was set.
-To control communication with the outside world during the conclave, a Faraday cage blocking outgoing and incoming communications was installed in the Sistine Chapel area.
-Contemporary media nevertheless gave journalists and other outsiders unprecedented access to this papal conclave.
+To control communication with the outside world during the conclave, a Faraday cage blocking all outgoing and incoming communications was installed in the Sistine Chapel area.
+Contemporary media nevertheless gave journalists and other outsiders unprecedented access to this conclave.
 Approximately 5,600 journalists were accredited to cover the event.

-The first congregation (on the morning of 4 March) focused on introductory matters, picking three assistants to the Camerlengo, the recent Synod of Bishops on the New Evangelization, and a suggestion of a message of appreciation to Pope Emeritus Benedict XVI, with 13 cardinals giving speeches (simply in the order they had requested to speak).
-The second congregation (the evening of 4 March) featured the preaching of the first of two required meditations by Father Raniero Cantalamessa and nine more addresses.
+The first congregation was held on the morning of 4 March and focused on introductory matters, picking three assistants to the camerlengo, the recent Synod of Bishops on the New Evangelization, and a suggestion for a message of appreciation to Pope Emeritus Benedict XVI.
+Thirteen cardinals gave speeches in the order they had requested to speak.
+The second congregation was held on the evening of 4 March and featured the preaching of the first of the two required meditations by Father Raniero Cantalamessa and nine more addresses.

-The third congregation was held the morning of 5 March, and featured 11 more addresses (all six continents had by then been represented).
+The third congregation was held the morning of 5 March and featured 11 more addresses (all six continents had been represented at that time).
 The message of appreciation was sent, and the text of the guidelines for the conclave was read.
-Topics of discussion were: the activities of the Holy See in light of its relations with the world Church's bishops, the course of the Church's renewal after Vatican Council II, and the Church's position in the world, especially regarding the New Evangelization.
+Topics of discussion were: the activities of the Holy See in light of its relations with the world church's bishops, the course of the church's renewal after Vatican Council II, and the church's position in the world, especially regarding the New Evangelization.
 That evening, the Sistine Chapel closed and the furnaces were installed.